 The commonwealth relies on a \$1 billion commercial paper program and revenue anticipation notes (RANs) for cash-flow purposes.
-In addition to the use of the \$1 billion in commercial paper, the commonwealth issued \$750 million in RANs in October 2008 and relied on two separate \$400 million RANs issuances in fiscal year 2007, both of which were repaid within the fiscal year.
+In addition to the use of the \$1 billion in commercial paper, the commonwealth issued \$400 million in RANs in December 2007 (repaid March 21, 2008) and \$400 million in RANs on March 28, 2008 (repaid April 23, 2008).
 The recent addition of RANs to the commonwealth's cash flow management reflects the overall growth in the operating budget.